fjunior1/TeamProfileGenerator/README.md

   2. run the applicaiton using the command: "node index.js"

-  3. Answer the questions asked (add manager, employees and their correspongding data)
+  3. Answer the questions asked (add manager, employees and their corresponding data)

   4. When finished answering the questions, the applicaiton will create an HTML page located in folder /output named index.html.